Hamster Shaking with Eyes Closed: Common Reasons and How to Help

 The environment in which a hamster lives greatly influences its overall health and behavior.
 As small animals with specific needs, hamsters are significantly affected by their living conditions.

 Temperature Maintaining the right temperature is crucial for a hamster’s comfort.
-Extremes of hot or cold can lead to sickness or immense discomfort for them.
-Ensuring a stable temperature between 65-75°F in their environment is vital for their overall well-being.
+Extremes of heat or cold can lead to sickness or immense discomfort.
+Ensuring a stable temperature between 65-75ยฐF in their environment is vital for their overall well-being.

 Routine Disruptions Hamsters thrive on routine.
 Sudden changes can greatly stress them out.
-The introduction of a new pet, loud noises, or frequent disturbances during their resting time can cause significant distress to these nocturnal animals.
+Introducing a new pet, loud noises, or frequent disturbances during their resting time can cause significant distress to these nocturnal animals.

 Creating an enriched environment for your hamster is essential for their mental and physical well-being.
 Consider providing items such as:

-• Chew toys: These help keep their teeth healthy and give them something to do.
+• Chew toys help keep their teeth healthy and give them something to do.

 • Exercise wheel: This allows them to run around as much as they want.